 For further guidance on frequently asked questions please download the below guidance document:

-Download: IS SPG- Swimming Pool Guidance (126 KB) (NEW)
+Download: IS SPG- Swimming Pool Guidance (126 KB)

-NZ Building Code: F9 (Means of Restricting Access to Residential Pools)
+NZ Building Code: F9 (Means of Restricting Access to Residential Pools).

-Access barriers such as pool fencing, boundary fencing or the wall of a building must comply with New Zealand Building Code, clause F9 (Means of Restricting Access to Residential Pools).
-Means of compliance can include:
+Access barriers such as pool fencing, boundary fencing or the wall of a building must comply with Clause F9.
+Means can include:

-- Acceptable Solutions F9/AS1 and F9/AS2 Means of Restricting Access to Residential Pools.
+- Acceptable Solutions F9/AS1 and F9/AS2

 Pools may require the installation of a backflow prevention device; the minimum requirement being an atmospheric vacuum breaker fitted to the hose tap used to fill the pool.